NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/README.md

 Standard library only (no new dependencies).
 A source that fails is skipped with a warning rather than aborting the run; `--dry-run` reports what would be fetched.

+**`--arxiv-full-text`** (recommended for real corpus runs): by default only the abstract is fetched as the document body.
+Abstracts describe research *about* vulnerabilities but rarely include the concrete `(tool, arg, control)` detail the LLM extractor needs to produce a grounded finding — in practice they yield zero findings.
+With `--arxiv-full-text` the fetcher retrieves each paper's rendered HTML (`arxiv.org/html/<id>`), strips non-content elements, and uses the full text as the body.
+If no HTML rendering exists for a paper the fetcher silently falls back to the abstract.
+The canonical provenance URL (`/abs/`) is unchanged — a reviewer can still trace any finding back to its source paper.

+**`--full-text-max-chars N`** (default 40 000): cap on characters kept per full-text document.
+References and appendices — which rarely carry a groundable technique — fall off the end, keeping each document within a reasonable LLM context window.
+Only relevant when `--arxiv-full-text` is set.

 ### Tests